Pakistan Committed To Further Strengthen Ties With Bangladesh: Tarar - UrduPoint

 "Cooperation in the media sector is very important to bring the people of Pakistan and Bangladesh closer to each other," Attaullah Tarar said.

-The minister said that collaboration in film, drama, and digital media will not only bring the people of both countries closer but will also promote a positive narrative in the region.
+The minister said that collaboration in film, drama and digital media would not only bring the people of both countries closer but also promote a positive narrative in the region.

-Bangladesh High Commissioner Mohammad Iqbal Yunus reiterated his desire to strengthen bilateral relations.

-He said that Pakistan and Bangladesh's historical bonds of friendship will always remain.
+Bangladesh High Commissioner Mohammad Iqbal Yunus reiterated his desire to strengthen bilateral relations and said that Pakistan and Bangladesh's historical bonds of friendship would always maintain.

 In the meeting, both sides agreed to continue positive progress in Pakistan-Bangladesh relations.